 Going to sporting events is supposed to be fun.
 But, for the events to be enjoyable, you have to make sure that you and whoever you’re traveling with stay safe and healthy.
 It’s impossible to enjoy any journey if you don’t feel like you are free from dangerous situations.
+Of course, there are the obvious signs you should look out for, such as understanding basic fire safety regulations (you can find good information here) and knowing to be safe when travelling alone – but there are many other risks too.
 And one of the things that can ruin a trip quite quickly is if someone becomes sick.
 That’s why it’s important to prioritize those two concepts.

 Traveling to different sporting events may mean different things.
 First, you might be going to see your favorite team play somewhere.
 Second, maybe you’re traveling somewhere because you’re playing in an athletic event.
 In either case, because there is traveling involved, health and safety should be parts of your preparation and planning.